Programming-The-Next-Step-2022/K-MeansAlgorithm/README.md

 # K-means algorithm steps

 **Step 1**
-Select the number K to decide the number of clusters.
+Select the number of clusters (k).

 **Step 2**
 Select random K points or centroids.
 These points are the initial centroids.